bastoica/wasabi/wasabi-testing/README.md

 ```
 yet users can also run those using Maven (Hadoop-common, HDFS, MapReduce, Yarn, HBase, and Hive) using the following one-liner:
 ```
+for target in hadoop hbase hive; do python3 run.py --phase all --benchmark $target 2>&1 | tee -a wasabi-full-eval.log; done
 ```

 Optionally, user can choose to invoke individual phases of WASABI, by running